hashicorp/terraform-provider-google/website/docs/r/compute_url_map.html.markdown

 * `retry_conditions` -
   (Optional)
-  Specfies one or more conditions when this retry rule applies.
+  Specifies one or more conditions when this retry rule applies.
 Valid values are:
   - 5xx: Loadbalancer will attempt a retry if the backend service responds with any 5xx response code, or if the backend service does not respond at all,
   example: disconnects, reset, read timeout, connection failure, and refused